 · Dialysis patients,

 · Patients with untreated decompensated heart failure.

-Perindopril administration inhibits the renin-angiotensin-aldosterone axis and tends to reduce indapamide-induced potassium loss.
-Two per cent of patients treated with PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg tablets experienced hypokalaemia (potassium level <3.4 mmol / l).
+Perindopril administration inhibits the renin-angiotensin-aldosterone axis and tends to reduce the potassium loss caused by Indapamide.
+Four per cent of patients treated with PERINDOPRIL / INDAPAMIDE QUALIMED 4 mg / 1.25 mg tablet experienced hypokalaemia (potassium level <3.4 mmol / l).

 The following adverse effects could be observed during treatment and classified according to the following frequencies: